The idea of IMS is old, but after it’s deployment with LTE users and operators can harness the true power of IMS.

 SIP User Agent (SIP-UA)

-SIP User Agent resides in the UE to transmit and receive SIP messages.
+SIP User Agent resides in the UE to send and receive SIP messages.
 SIP-UA provides basic telephony functionality.
 It can act in two different roles:

 - User Agent Client (UAC): As a client to send SIP request